CM4all/passage/doc/index.rst

 * :samp:`gid`: The client's group id.

+* :samp:`cgroup`: The control group path of the client process as noted in :file:`/proc/self/cgroup`, e.g. :file:`/user.slice/user-1000.slice/session-42.scope`

 The following methods can access more data:

-* :samp:`get_cgroup('CONTROLLERNAME')`: Obtain the cgroup membership
-  path for the given controller.
-On hosts with full cgroup2 support, don't pass a controller name.

 * :samp:`get_mount_info('MOUNTPOINT')`: Obtain information about a
   mount point in the client's filesystem namespace.
 The return value